 About Vacuum Cleaners

-Vacuum cleaners contain a vacuum motor assembly which acts as a blowing fan making a vacuum behind itself.
-Because a vacuum is an unnatural state, air pushes in to fill the void.
-It is the removal of soils from a surface by means of suction.
+Vacuum cleaners contain a vacuum motor.
+Because a vacuum is an unnatural state, the air pushes in to fill the void.
+It is the removal of soils from a surface through suction.
 Vacuum cleaning for the intention of removing dry soils is generally considered to be a form of sweeping.

 A vacuum can do much more than removing the dust and dirt from your floors and carpets.
 So, I love your vacuum.
 A vacuum cleaner helps you to gather all the pet hair was sticking to rugs.
 A vacuum cleaner’s effectiveness ratings should be based on airflow and suction.

 Airflow relates to air volume and is entirely different from the suction.
 Therefore, a high-efficiency vacuum must have the ability to move 156 (CFM).
 In contrast, a high-efficiency vacuum cleaner, mainly designed to remove liquids, might only have the ability to carry 88 (CFM).

 Inches of water lift is how high a vacuum motor can lift a column of water one inch in diameter within a tube.
 At that point, no airflow is there, only suction.
 Special handheld vacuum gauges for measuring ‘inches of water lift’ are available to measure vacuum cleaners’ suction.
 A high-efficiency vacuum cleaner for dry soil removal on the carpet, for instance, might have an ‘inches of water lift’ rating of only 12″.
 In contrast, a high-efficiency vacuum cleaner mainly designed for removal of liquids might have a rating of 150″.

 Hence, the balance between the CFM rating and the “inches of water lift” rating of a vacuum cleaner determines its most appropriate cleaning application.